xiaoyang325/megaCrawler/README.md

 * `--start string` Launch the selected website now.
 * `--get string` Get the status of the selected website.
 * `--list` List all current registered websites.
+* `--debug` To enable verbose output
+* `--test` Test Connection to all plugins
+* `--update` Update the program to the latest version in GitHub Release Page.

 Note: `megaCrawler.Start()` is a blocking call.